 However, medical treatment of a concussion does not end at a visit to a doctor.
 More importantly is post-concussion management which is often overseen by sports medicine doctors and team trainers.
 The recovery time for a concussion can vary wildly based on a number of factors, including severity and previous head injuries.
 This means that anyone involved in the treatment of sports-related concussions need to be aware of worsening physical and mental symptoms.
 Players who exhibit signs of post-concussion syndrome should never be cleared to return by a sports medicine team.
 Additional concussions happen more easily over time, and new studies continue to link head injuries in sports to Chronic Traumatic Encephalopathy which causes dramatic changes in neurological function and can lead to death.

 If sports medicine professionals incorrectly diagnose concussions or clear players for return too early, the effects can be intense and even fatal.
-This failure to treat concussions is a common occurrence in sports medicine negligence cases, and the NCAA was recently hit with a class action lawsuit accusing them of negligence in its duty to its athletes.
-If improper concussion management is suspected, contact a sports medicine negligence attorney for expert legal guidance.
+This failure to treat concussions is a common occurrence in sports injury lawsuit cases, and the NCAA was recently hit with a class-action lawsuit accusing them of negligence in its duty to its athletes.
+If improper concussion management is suspected, contact an Indiana sports medicine negligence attorney for expert legal guidance.

 Christie Farrell Lee & Bell: Indiana Sports Medicine Negligence Lawyers

 Though athletes assume some risk of injury when they choose to play a sport, they still deserve the same medical care that anyone in the public would.
 Doctors, trainers, and other athletic staff have a duty of care to their athletes, and that should never be taken lightly.